jachamberlain86/jachamberlain86/README.md

 ## I'm James, a full stack developer from Valencia (via London, Berlin, and the East Midlands).
 Welcome to my repo!

 I'm looking for full-time or project-based work that'll test both my creativity and coding skills.
+I love to create, to problem solve, and to dive into uncharted territories.

 - I pick things up quickly. 🏎
-- I love untangling complex things. 🧩
+- I've got a knack for solving complex problems. 🧩
-- I welcome any opportunity to experiment, apply my weird sense of humour, and create things through words, images, and code.
+- I welcome any opportunity to experiment, apply my weird sense of humour, and build things using words, images, and code.
 (I would do music too, but sadly I lack any sense of rhythm.) 🎷

 [@Codeworks](https://github.com/codeworks) alumni.
 Creative Director, copywriter, and team lead in a past life.